jhoogstraat/homelab/README.md

 The first thing to do is to use the private key of the root.pub public ssh key to generate a installable fedora iot image.

-Then use the ansible `ìnit` playbook to setup some bare minimums, like users and permissions.
+Then use the ansible `bootstrap` playbook to setup some bare minimums, like users and permissions.

 ## Setup containers

 `systemd` unit files are used to define podman pods and containers.
 This allows them to really nicely integrate into the linux system (like starting on boot, restart on failure, dependency resolution, etc.).

-Use the `infra` and `container` playbooks to setup necessary system components like the firewall and the container unit files.
+Use the `configure` and `containers` playbooks to setup necessary system components like the firewall and the container unit files.

+*Notice: The `containers` playbook requires `BW_SESSION` being set in the environment before running `ansible-playbook`.
+See the secrets role for more info.*

 ## Users